flamewave/jquery-ui-expandable/readme.md

 * **setContent(items[, content])
     Sets the content of the specified item or items.
+    The `content` parameter can be either a string containing the content, or a function that returns the content.
     The `items` parameter can be one of the following values:
     * `function` - A function that returns one of the below values to specify the items to set the content of.
 Can not return `null` or `undefined` or an error will be thrown.
     * jQuery `object` - The items with the title HTML elements represented by the jQuery object will have their content set to the value of the `content` parameter.